 Learn how to sew a single fold hem.
 The idea of doing something once, and it's done and dusted, is very appealing in this fast-paced world we live in.
 How about a single-fold hem?
 Fold once, sew once, and it's finished.
 Here’s how to produce the best single-fold hem you can imagine.

-In the most simple terms, a single fold hem is just a piece of fabric, at the hem’s length, folded back on itself and stitched down.
-It is most useful when the reverse of the material won't be seen on the reverse side of the finished article.
+In the most simple terms, a single fold hem is just a piece of fabric, at the hem’s length, folded back, and stitched down.
+It is most useful when the reverse of the material won't be seen in the finished article.

 There are a few steps to consider.
 This is a simple hem, and although it is called a single fold hem, it does have a few steps in the process to get the best results.